keeeevinShen/url_to_summary/README.md

-Ask llama with your lecture url(for U-M student)
+Ask llama with your lecture url(for U-M student)(only works when your lecture have trnscript provided)

 #use bash shell

+Part1: if you are alreay using bash shell and have homebrew installed, skip and go to Part2

+1:#switch to bash

 chsh -s /bin/bash

-#download homebrew
+2:#download homebrew

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-#add to PATH
+3:#add to PATH

 echo 'PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile

+Part2:

 Go to browser and download Ollama.  then add to your application. then open it. and install ollama.

 step1:    chmod +x install.sh

 step2:     bash install.sh

-step3:      open vscode and run the main_for_sum.py
+then you can just run the main_for_sum.py file ( using ide or simply run in terminal)

+to run in terminal:

+python3 main_for_sum.py